graff1452/OSOC/README.md

   too, since `./build/riscv32-nemu-interpreter` was never actually built.
 Fix: set `NEMU_HOME` directly — `echo "export NEMU_HOME=$(readlink -f nemu)" >> ~/.bashrc && source ~/.bashrc` — don't rely on `init.sh nemu` to do it on this repo.
+- Building `nemu/` prints `flock: cannot open lock file .../nemu/../.git/: No such file or directory` and `sync: error opening '.../nemu/../.git/'...`, both marked `(ignored)` by Make itself, right after `+ LD .../riscv32-nemu-interpreter`.
+This is expected, not a real error — same "originality tracking" `git_commit` mechanism already noted for the top-level `npc/` `Makefile`'s `sim` target below, just showing up here because `nemu/`'s own `.git` was stripped when it got committed directly into this repo (same reason `bash init.sh nemu` no-ops, see the `NEMU_HOME` note above).
+The recipe is deliberately written to allow this specific step to fail without blocking the real build — confirmed by Make's own `(ignored)` annotation.
 - `nemu/tools/spike-diff`'s `make` needs `GUEST_ISA=riscv32` passed explicitly —
   it isn't picked up from NEMU's own `.config` automatically the way other Makefiles in this project do.
 Symptom if forgotten: it still builds